 Fresh herbs are so much more than a garnish!
 They are packed with antioxidants, vitamins and minerals.
 Using the entire bunch and making it into a fragrant pesto makes these herbs last longer and can be incorporated into any number of dishes, including salad dressings or adding it to a marinade.
 Sometimes I choose to use a traditional mortar and pestle to make pesto, there's something comforting about making this without any gadgets or machinery.
 But of course, using a blender, herb chopper, or food processor easily works (and is much quicker too!)

-3 cups fresh basil, cilantro or baby spinach
+3 cups fresh basil, cilantro, spinach or kale

 1-3 stalks green garlic, garlic scapes, or regular garlic cloves